SaurabhP26k97/jules-ai/README.md

-Trackier Test UI automation
+Jules Test UI automation
 1. Introduction
-This project is all about e2e test automation framework for Trackier performance Dashboard using Selenium-Webdriver for UI automation, python for scripting and pytest for creating e2e test framework.
+This project is all about e2e test automation framework  using Selenium-Webdriver for UI automation, python for scripting and pytest for creating e2e test framework.

 The framework is following POM(Page object pattern) design pattern.